Helpful Information for Foreign Volunteers

 Where to find accommodation:

 Good pages to look at are:

 One important thing about accommodation is Council Tax.
-As a full-time student from a member state of the European Union, you may be eligible for tax exemption which could significantly lower the cost of living.
+If you’re a full-time student from a member state of the European Union, you may be eligible for an exemption from this tax.
+It can significantly lower the cost of living and we highly recommend that you check whether you’re eligible.
 For more information check out the City of Edinburgh Council's website at www.edinburgh.gov.uk

 The closest neighbourhoods to the centre of Edinburgh are Newington, Tollcross or anywhere around the Meadows.
 All these districts are within easy walking distance.

 How to get from the Airport into Edinburgh: